VimalDev-Suriya/okta-basics-and-implementation/day-2/README.md

 # Okta:

-There are 3 pillers of Okta,
+Okta is actually SaaS product, There are 3 pillers of Okta,

 1. Workforce Identity Cloud (WF) - employees, contracters, partners
 2. Customer Identity - External partners or users to access your app